keu/docs/astro/shared-responsibility-model.md

 - Developing and maintaining data pipelines with security and quality coding best practices, inclusive of vulnerability management of plugins and dependencies.
 - Regularly [upgrading their Deployment(s)](upgrade-runtime.md) to the latest Astro Runtime version to take advantage of new functionality, as well as bug and security fixes.
 - [Configuring and managing Deployment resource settings](configure-deployment-resources.md) for data pipeline workloads.
-- [Securing the network communications](connect-external-services.md) between their Data Plane and sensitive data resources.
+- [Securing the network communications](connect-external-services.md) between their data plane and sensitive data resources.

-## Cloud Provider Security Responsibilities
+## Cloud provider security responsibilities

 Physical and environmental security is handled entirely by our cloud service providers.
 Each of our cloud service providers provides an extensive list of compliance and regulatory assurances that they are rigorously tested against, including SOC 1/2-3, PCI-DSS, and ISO27001.